Tooth Cave pseudoscorpion: Behavior

 There is currently no information on the mating behavior of Tooth Cave pseudoscorpions.
 However, for pseudoscorpions in general, there are no courtship behaviors associated with reproduction.
 Because the male leaves sperm in sacs that a female later picks up with specialized organs, the two individuals do not meet each other, but produce offspring together.
 Tooth Cave pseudoscorpions are also known to forage for food at night, briefly leaving the cave to find nutrition in the surrounding plant and cricket populations near the cave.

 Habitat

 Tooth Cave pseudoscorpions need to live in small, dark caves that have acidic groundwater that dissolve calcium carbonate.
 The acidic groundwater is crucial for the survival of the Tooth Cave pseudoscorpions because it creates various types of geographical features, like caves, sinkholes, fractures, and interconnections with other caves.
 These features act as a natural barrier to the outside world.
 This barrier ensures that the humidity levels remain relatively high and the temperature remains fairly stable.
-This is an important factor to the temperature sensitive Tooth Cave pseudoscorpion.
+This is an important factor for the temperature-sensitive Tooth Cave pseudoscorpion.
 Karst environments also ensure that there is proper drainage of water from the cave to further maintain the prime humidity level.

 Each type of cave that the Tooth Cave pseudoscorpion lives in is unique.
 Thus, individual populations have adaptations to their specific environment.
 However, the Tooth Cave pseudoscorpion cannot adapt to climate change as fast as it is increasing temperatures.